everappz/everappz.github.io/content/docs/howto/how_to_play_your_music_from_mac_pc_on_iphone_using_kodi_dlna_server/_index.md

 - Enable the DLNA music server
 - Access that music using the **Evermusic** or **Flacbox** iOS app

-This setup is 100% local — no cloud, no subscriptions, just your own music streamed over your Wi-Fi network.
+This setup is 100% free — no subscriptions, just your own music streamed over your Wi-Fi network.
 Whether you're trying to organize your large MP3 collection, listen to FLAC over Wi-Fi, or just enjoy your local music without syncing via iTunes, this setup is perfect for you.

-## Download and Install Kodi on Your Mac or PC
+## Download and Install Kodi on Your Mac / PC / Linux / NAS

 First, visit the official Kodi website: